Scholarship Appeal Process

 Renewal criteria for each scholarship can differ.
-Individual scholarship requirements can be found in the letter the student received when accepting the scholarship.
-Merit scholarships offered prior to fall 2019 ( Prestige, Excellence and Success) require a 3.25 cumulative GPA and 30 NEW credit hours.
+Individual scholarship requirements can be found in the letter you received when accepting the scholarship.
+Merit scholarships offered before fall 2019 ( Prestige, Excellence and Success) require a 3.25 cumulative GPA and 30 NEW credit hours.

 Is a financial aid appeal the same as an academic appeal?
 Can I appeal once for both issues?